OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 ### Stage 2 - The Deployment

 :::success
-**End goal:** By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
+**Goal:** By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
 :::

 #### 2.1 - Upload a Test Package to Your Repository